Industry Knowledge, Benchmark Professionalism and an Ethical Approach

 Alison earned a bachelor’s degree with distinction, in commerce with a concentration in accounting from the University of Virginia and is a certified public accountant in the state of Virginia.

-George Batsakis serves as chief growth officer of General Dynamics Information Technology, setting the company's growth strategy and driving technology and business development initiatives.
-He leads integrated growth teams serving the defense, intelligence, health and civil, homeland security and law enforcement markets.
-He also heads GDIT’s leveraged services offerings from the Integrated Technology Center in Louisiana and other delivery centers.
+Kelly Ferrell serves as senior vice president and chief growth officer of General Dynamics Information Technology, setting the company's growth strategy and driving technology and business development initiatives.
+She is responsible for leading integrated growth teams serving the defense, intelligence, health and civil, homeland security and law enforcement markets.
+She also heads GDIT’s leveraged services offerings from the Integrated Technology Center in Bossier City, La.

 Vice President, Information Technology and Supply Chain and Chief Information Officer